Our Mission

 Scholars (college-prep ensemble) in Los Angeles

 Each summer, Senior Division ensembles of the National Children’s Chorus travel internationally, expanding the students’ cultural awareness and worldly experience.
-Since 2015, the children have performed throughout the U.K. at the Sheldonian Theatre in Oxford, St. John’s Smith Square in London, Assembly Rooms in Edinburgh, and the National Museum of Wales in Cardiff; the Great Wall of China in Beijing and the Ancient City Wall in Xi’an, China; St. Mark’s Basilica in Venice, St. Peter’s Basilica at the Vatican, and St. Cecilia’s Music Conservatory in Rome, Italy; the Berlin Wall in Germany and Musikverein in Vienna, Austria, as well as sites in Prague, Czech Republic and Budapest, Hungary; the Korean Demilitarized Zone, Mapo Art Center in Seoul, South Korea, and in Japan, Kyoto Concert Hall and Tokyo’s Suntory Hall; the Basílica de la Sagrada Família in Barcelona, Auditorio Nacional de Música in Madrid, and other sites in Spain and Portugal.
+Since 2015, the children have performed throughout the U.K. at the Sheldonian Theatre in Oxford, St. John’s Smith Square in London, Assembly Rooms in Edinburgh, and the National Museum of Wales in Cardiff; the Great Wall of China in Beijing and the Ancient City Wall in Xi’an, China; St. Mark’s Basilica in Venice, St. Peter’s Basilica at the Vatican, and St. Cecilia’s Music Conservatory in Rome, Italy; the Berlin Wall in Germany and Musikverein in Vienna, Austria, as well as sites in Prague, Czech Republic and Budapest, Hungary; the Korean Demilitarized Zone, Mapo Art Center in Seoul, South Korea, and in Japan, Kyoto Concert Hall and Tokyo’s Suntory Hall; the Basílica de la Sagrada Família in Barcelona, Auditorio Nacional de Música in Madrid, and other sites in Spain and Portugal; Tivoli Gardens in Copenhagen, Denmark, Oseana Art Centre in Bergen, Norway, and the Oslo Opera House.

-The National Children’s Chorus also hosts an annual summer opera camp in Vail, Colorado.
+The National Children’s Chorus also hosts an annual summer Opera Academy.
 The initiative, designed to engage young singers in the art of opera, serves to promote the creation of new operatic works written specifically for young voices.

 Timeline